 Designed for students new to research at the college level.
 Course explores knowledge of information sources, more effective searching technique, and familiarity of services for researchers.

 LIS 245 Research Methods in the Digital Age (4 credits)

 This course examines methods of information gathering and sharing in academic and social environments.
 Students explore applications of the research process, learn strategies for identifying and synthesizing information, and discuss research influences on scholarly conversations.
 Formerly LIS 345, students may not receive credit for both.

 CWU’s subject librarians serve as liaisons to students and faculty in each academic department and program.
 The subject librarians cultivate expertise in their assigned disciplines.
-They create subject guides and are available for research consultations to help you find and make efficient use of the best information resources in each subject area.
+They create subject guides and are available for research appointments to help you find and make efficient use of the best information resources in each subject area.